dansantander/emberposts/README.md

 - POST localhost:4200 /posts/new - For creating a new post.
 - PATCH localhost:4200 /posts/id/edit - For editing an existing post.

+## API

+This project was built with Ember-CLI-Mirage.

+Two factories were created:
+- Posts
+- Comments

+Since these two models have a one to many association, there is only one scenario for creating Posts.
+A random number of Comments is created with each Post.

+The namespace of the API is set to 'api', so the Mirage requests have always '/api' as a prefix, e.g.
+Mirage: [200] GET /api/posts

 ## Prerequisites

 You will need the following things properly installed on your computer.